Category: About Reading & Writing

 Five Reasons for Adults to Read All Year

+As the weather warms, summer reading for your children becomes a topic to consider.
 Summer reading is a thing because students have always been encouraged by teachers to read during that long school vacation.
 Libraries and bookstores even have special programs to encourage children to read all summer.
-Reading all summer should be a habit we all started when we were in school.
-Most adults, however, don’t have all…
+Reading all summer should be a habit we…

 -